 Keldur Turf House in South Iceland - is this the oldest House in Iceland?

-Keldur is one of only very few preserved turf houses in South Iceland, the other ones are f.ex. the turf house at Austur-Meðalholt, which is now a museum, and at Skógar museum you will find a lovely collection of turf houses.
+Keldur is one of only a very few preserved turf houses in South Iceland; the other is the turf house at Austur-Meðalholt, which is now a museum.
+At Skógar Museum in South Iceland, you will also find a lovely collection of turf houses.

-In the 12th and 13th centuries Keldur was one of the manors of one of the most powerful clans in Iceland, the Oddi clan, and Jón Loftsson (1124-1197), who was their chieftain, lived at Keldur until his death in 1197.
+In the 12th and 13th centuries, Keldur was one of the manors of the most powerful clan in Iceland, the Oddi clan, and Jón Loftsson (1124-1197), their chieftain, lived at Keldur when he grew old, until he died in 1197.
+He is believed to be buried here at Keldur.

 Keldur turf-farm